hromero99/SysAdminTools/README.md

 # SysAdminTools

-Scripts and information using in Youtube Videos for automate sysadmin tasks
+Scripts related to sysadmin tasks or networking stuff that I want to implement.

+# Languages used:

+* Bash
+* Go